webinar

 In the 157 years following the first Juneteenth, this holiday has become a celebration of freedom from bondage, a time to recognize all that must be done to realize true freedom for Black Americans—and, most importantly, a time for Black Joy.

-Why should companies be invested in Juneteenth?
+Why should companies invest in Juneteenth?

 Regardless of who you are, America’s economy continues to benefit from the fact that it was founded on the forced, free labor of enslaved Black men, women, and children.